7/5/2015 Update - A/N: I'm just rereading this again because I feel like it and making a few improvements where I see the need!

 She knew her words were dangerous, but if she did not say them, who would?
 Was there anyone else who cared enough?

 His hand tightened around her throat, slowly cutting off her air supply.
 The katana pierced her stomach, just beneath the first layer of skin.
-She barely felt the sting over the pressure in her chest.
+She barely felt the sting over the pressure of emotion in her chest.
 That pain was much worse.

 "You know not what you say."

 Sakura gasped for air.
 "Oh, but I do.
 I know too well."
 She raised her eyes to his, forcing him to acknowledge her words, her feelings.
 "I know you, Sasuke.
 You cannot hide from me."

 Sasuke threw her over the other side of the room, causing the wall she crashed into to crack under the sheer force of it.
 Her head swam and she immediately sent healing chakra to mend the damage before she fall unconscious.
 There was no way she was blacking out during the most important conversation of her life.

 He stood over her, but his presence was different.
 Controlled.